In this post, I, your resident Occupational Therapist, will give you aging in place solutions to keep your loved ones safe and happy at home!

-Part of my plan of care, when working with a patient in their home, has always been to evaluate their surroundings for safety.
+Consequently, part of my plan of care, when working with a patient in their home, has always been to evaluate their surroundings for safety.

-My goal, with my patients, is always to facilitate an environment that will assure their optimal safety AND their highest level of independence.
+My goal with my patients is always to facilitate an environment that will assure their optimal safety AND their highest level of independence.